 There is also a more informal shot.

 ‘Don’t you want to know about Titty?’
 Barbara asked me.
 ‘She was a very detailed person and quite a perfectionist.’
 I knew she was a wonderful artist who had studied under Henry Moore at the Chealsea School of Art.
 Although she produced a lot of colourful art, she was unwilling to ever attempt to sell her work.
 I was also told she also had long legs.
 I only hope that I have represented her well.

 Titty Altounyan at her sister Brigit’s wedding to John Sanders in 1953

 (NB: Ransome did not write ‘Swallows and Amazons’ while on holiday on Coniston Water as was stated in the programme.
 To see a photograph of Low Ludderburn, the house above Windermere where Arthur Ransome lived and wrote ‘Swallows and Amazons’ please click here and scroll down.)

-‘Paddling with Peter Duck’, John McCarthy’s documentary for BBC Radio 4, portrays the boats owned by the author Arthur Ransome and includes extracts read from his classic book Swallows and Amazons by Kate Taylor.
+‘Paddling with Peter Duck’, John McCarthy’s documentary for BBC Radio 4, portrays the boats owned by the author Arthur Ransome and includes extracts read by Kate Taylor from his classic book Swallows and Amazons.

 While the broadcast is a portrayal of Arthur Ransome and his boats, it touches on his friendship with the Altounyan family who inspired him to embark on writing the series of twelve Swallows and Amazons books.
 It is easy to understand this when looking at their photographs.